Investigating Black-Box Function Recognition Using Hardware Performance Counters: Function Recognition: A Preliminary Study on X86, ARM, and RISC-V

 \subsubsection{Cache Warming}

-Preliminary experiments showed that cache-based events, e.g.\ L1 and L2 misses, and their correlated values---discussed further in \S\ref{sec:correlation_analysis}---were markedly higher during initial function executions.
-This subsided after several executions per function to converge to stability ($<$3\%.
-9.7 executions, X86-64; 7.0, ARM; 7.3, RISC-V).
-We hypothesise that cache warming was partially responsible, which has not been identified as a challenge with using HPCs for security applications in related work.
+Preliminary experiments showed that cache-based events, such as L1 and L2 misses, and their correlated values---discussed further in \S\ref{sec:correlation_analysis}---were markedly higher during initial function executions.
+This subsided after several executions per function in order to converge to stability ($<$3\% requiring an average of 9.7 executions, X86-64; 7.0, ARM; 7.3, RISC-V).
+We hypothesise that cache warming was partially responsible, which has not been in related literatur on HPC-based security applications.
 Within the context of this work, the reliance on large numbers of measurements renders this effect negligible ($<$0.5\%).
-However, the reader is warned of potential bias in `one-shot' and related environments where only a limited number of measurements can be acquired.
+However, the reader is warned of potential bias in constrained environments where only a limited number of measurements can be collected.